By:

 Skylights are used for admitting daylight from above, so it can either be passive that simply allows daylight into the room through openings in the roof or active which has a reflective system within the skylight that tracks the sun movement and redirects the light down through a light well.
 Selection of the above devices can be decided depending on the desired indoor conditions and occupants’ expectation.

 U-values are used to measure effectiveness of building’s fabric as insulators.
 The better (i.e. lower) the U-value of a building fabric, the less energy is required to maintain comfortable conditions inside the building.
 As the awareness towards the shortcomings of energy has increased, energy saving in the built environment has become a progressive concern since then.
-Therefore the following design aspects could be taken into consideration to achieve a desired U-value:

 An integrated façade serves as a mediator between the exterior environment and designed interior spaces.